romilly/fonny/README.md

 ## Getting Started

+The project now uses rqlite instead of sqlite. rqlite needs to be installed and two demons need to be started.
+Project setup details coming Real Soon Now(tm).

 ### Prerequisites

 - Python 3.10 or higher
 - A virtual environment (recommended)
 - A Raspberry Pi Pico running FORTH (for actual usage)
 - guizero package for the GUI
+- rqlite

 ### Installation